temp-man/GTest/README.md

 GTest
 =====

-This simple project demonstrate how easy to use gtest and gmock libs.
+This simple project demonstrates how easy to use gtest and gmock libs.

 Links:
 gtest https://code.google.com/p/googletest/